Dr Miroslav Baros PhD, LLM, LLB

 I have worked at Sheffield Hallam University since 2002 in various academic and administrative roles.
 As the Induction Leader I introduced and developed introductory legal exercises for new students.
 I received University Teaching Fellowship Award for enhancing learning and teaching experience of our students.

 In collaboration with the Learning Centre I established the first key legal skills online.
-I introduced Immigration Law, International Human Rights and Public International Law modules in the faculty.
-I was part of the team establishing an LLM course in the Faculty.
+I introduced Immigration Law, International Human Rights and Public International Law modules in the college.
+I was part of the team establishing an LLM course in the College.

 My teaching interests are wide and based on great deal of flexibility due to my legal education in both continental legal system based on Roman Law and in the UK with the common law tradition.
 I taught Introduction to Law; Theories on Law; Constitutional Law; Law and Contemporary Society; Public International Law; International Human Rights; Immigration Law and I was also the Dissertation tutor.
 My teaching is designed to foster research; I received the University’s reward for fostering and developing student independent learning capacity in 2008.